MasterChef India – Hindi: Season 6 (2019)

-Season 7 (2023)
+Season 7 (January - March 2023)

 The seventh season of the Hindi version of MasterChef India was announced on August 5, 2022, hosted by the judges Vikas Khanna, Ranveer Brar and Garima Arora.
 It aired from 2 January 2023 to 31 March 2023 on SET and was also streamed on SonyLIV.
 The winner was Nayanjyoti Saikia, who got prize money of ₹25,00,000 and the first runner-up was Santa Sarmah and second runner-up was Suvarna Bagul.
 They both got prize money of ₹5,00,000.

 After the finale of season 7, it was revealed that a spinoff would premier, titled "MasterChef India - MasterClass".
 The show will feature the same judges and contestants as the 7th season of MasterChef, but instead the judges will cook for the contestants, teaching them skills and recipes.

-Season 8 (2023)
+Season 8 (October - December 2023)

 The eighth season of the Hindi version of MasterChef India was announced on 7 July 2023, hosted by the judges Pooja Dhingra, Vikas Khanna and Ranveer Brar.
-It premiered exclusively on SonyLIV on 16 October 2023.
+It premiered exclusively on SonyLIV from 16 October to 8 December 2023.
 The winner of this season was Mohammed Ashiq from Mangalore.